European News Exchange

-The European News Exchange (short: ENEX) is an association of the world’s leading commercial TV broadcasters.
-Coordinated by the ENEX Centre in Luxembourg, ENEX members share their news content and news production resources in order to gain competitive advantages in newsgathering.
-ENEX began as a technical service platform and has over recent years transformed itself into becoming a news provider that gathers daily news video stories from its members in a news pool.
-All ENEX content is available, exclusively to its members, for free.
+The European News Exchange (short: ENEX) is an association of commercial TV broadcasters.
+Coordinated by the ENEX Centre in Luxembourg, ENEX members share their news content and news production resources to gain competitive advantages in newsgathering.
+ENEX began as a technical service platform and has developed into a news provider that gathers daily news video stories from its members in a news pool.
+All ENEX content is available to its members for free.
 To ensure exclusivity, usually only one channel per territory is allowed to join.